artintellica/artintellica/ts/www-artintellica-com/docs/blog/0078-rl-torch-33-torch-nn.md

 In this post, you’ll:

-- Rewrite a two-layer neural network using `nn.Module`
+- Rewrite a two-layer neural network using `nn.Module` from scratch, with all definitions included.
-- Compare line count and readability with the tensor-only approach
+- Compare line count and readability with the tensor-only approach.
-- Add another hidden layer and see how easy network depth becomes
+- Add another hidden layer and see how easy network depth becomes.
-- Learn to save and reload model weights for reproducibility and deployment
+- Learn to save and reload model weights for reproducibility and deployment.

 Let’s see why—and how—PyTorch’s object-oriented approach saves time and headaches.